RedCarrottt/hawkeye/README.md

 ```

 ## How to use by docker
+### x86_64
-In case of x86_64, start the Hawkeye daemon with the following command.
+Start the Hawkeye daemon with the following command.
 This command also update the Hawkeye to the most recent version from github.
 ```
 $ docker-compose --file ./docker/x86_64/docker-compose.yml up
 ```